Basic Training

 Day 220: Psalms 74-76; Hebrews 3

 .Hebrews 3:1 | Years ago, when I studied this scripture, I questioned "what's a High Priest, and what does Christ Jesus being a High Priest have to do with us?"
-This is when I learned the role of the high priests in the old testament in relation to tithes and offerings, which gave me the understanding of what Jesus dying on the cross was all about.
-Understand when I say tithes and offerings, I'm not talking about money (what we've currently been taught that tithes and offerings are), but what they were specifically defined as in the Bible, and their different meanings, purposes and occasions.
+This is when I learned the role of the high priests in the Old Testament in relation to tithes and offerings, which gave me the understanding of what Jesus dying on the cross was all about.
+Understand when I say tithes and offerings, I'm not talking about money (what we've currently been taught that tithes and offerings are), but what they were specifically defined as in the Bible, and their true meanings, purposes and occasions.
 At my time of studying the role of a High Priest, I wrote the beginning of my understanding out on paper.
 Unfortunately, I don't have the time to look for it right now.
 It all got pretty deep and I quickly ran out of room on my paper before I got too far into it at all, but it was very enlightening.
 If you haven't already, I'd recommend taking some time to study it.
-Grab a concordance or visit www.abibleconcordance.com and look up all the scriptures that say "high priest" and think about how what you're reading relates to role Jesus played.
-Here's some New Testament scriptures you can check out too: Hebrews 4:14; 7:12; Ephesians 3:20
+Grab a concordance or visit www.abibleconcordance.com and look up all the scriptures that say "high priest" and think about how what you're reading relates to the role Jesus played.
+Here's a few New Testament scriptures you can check out too: Hebrews 4:14; 7:12; Ephesians 3:20

 Day 221: Psalms 77-78; Hebrews 4

 .Psalm 78:37-39 | First, we see in verse 37 that their heart was not right with God, but in verse 38 it says He forgave their iniquity and didn't destroy them, because He is full of compassion.
 Verse 39 says another reason why God had mercy on them; He remembered that they were flesh (temporary); a wind that passes away and doesn't come again.
 As He said in Genesis 6:3 "My Spirit shall not always strive with man, for that he also is flesh: yet his days shall be an hundred and twenty years."
 From the wording here in verse 39, we get the idea that God realizes that these people are not going to remain with Him and would eventually be condemned (verse 59-67).
-It almost seems as if God was thinking, why punish them on earth when they're going to Hell anyway.
+It almost seems as if God was thinking, why punish them on earth when they're going to Hell anyway?
+(August.27.2017) But He doesn't actually say that.
+Concerning God's compassion in verse 38, notice that God does actually have a reputation of being merciful and compassionate, even in the Old Testament, despite the misleading claims of some people today, who try to paint God as being some sort of savage in the Old Testament.
+This also lines up with Jonah's testimony of God's reputation as being merciful and compassionate.
+And remember, Jonah was upset about God being so merciful and compassionate, which gives extra credibility to God's reputation, as told by Jonah since we know that Jonah's testimony of God's nature wasn't tainted by how Jonah might want God to be.
+Not only was God's mercy and compassion shown through his forgiveness of the people of Ninevah, it was also shown to Jonah, because Jonah got away with blatantly disobeying God.
+Did God rain down wrath on Jonah?
+No He didn't.
+He treated him like a loving patient parent treats their stubborn little brat of a child.
+Even the last verse of Jonah shows that God considers people's honest inability to tell right from wrong, and had compassion on those who truly didn't know any better.

 .Psalm 78:41 | "...limited the Holy One of Israel" | If "the Holy One of Israel" is referring to God, then obviously God can be limited; limited by man's stubborn will and rebelliousness.
 God wants us all to follow Him and love Him and His ways.
 Some have said, "Well if God wanted me to be a certain way, then He would have made me to be that way."
-So we are left with the question: If God wants man's heart to be right, why didn't He make them that way.
+So we are left with the question: If God wants man's heart to be right, why didn't He make them that way?
 My answer would be: God did make man good, very good as with everything else, as it says in Genesis 1:31.
 But fortunately (yet unfortunately), God made man with the ability to learn, and apparently man learned the wrong things.
 Speaking of stubbornness and rebelliousness, read 1 Samuel 15:23.

 .Psalm 78:49 | God sent evil angels among them.
 We see an example of this in 1 Kings 22:22-23 (2 Chronicles 18:21-22) and 1 Samuel 16:14-15.